Study Philosophy at Cambridge

 Philosophy

 Although undergraduates in Cambridge read a wide range of philosophical authors, the main aim of the course is not to impart information about which author said what.
-Rather the aim is that students acquire the kind of skill in reasoning which will enable them to tackle problems of a philosophical character and to think intelligently about abstract questions generally.
+Rather the aim is that students acquire the kind of skills in reasoning that will enable them to tackle problems of a philosophical character and to think intelligently about abstract questions generally.

 Course Details